Published 16 Dec 2020

 This Interview Questions for Digital Marketers guide is different from the typical guide.
 The focus here is to inform hiring managers all that we know about hiring digital marketers, based on our experience working with successful companies and startups, and point out the important things to look out for.
 It will cover:

 Good candidates are genuinely interested in their domain, and it would be reflected in the news sources that they follow.
-You can also quiz them on a recent news story that they picked up from the channel, to see if they have followed these sites closely.
+You can also quiz them on a recent digital marketing trends that they picked up from the channel, to see if they have followed these sites closely.

 Great candidates would likely follow blogs that cover more advanced topics, including websites like these: